AmineCoder30/AirBnB_clone/README.md

-# 0x00.
+#0x00.
 AirBnB clone - The console
 #Authors: MOHAMED Amine & ABZOU Salma
 #date: 12/08/2023
+#how to use: